FlazeFy/MyRide-Laravel/README.md

 Log your travel routes, visited places, and trip durations to keep a complete journey history.

 - **Dashboard & Analytics**
-Get a visual overview of your vehicle usage, fuel stats, service & clean schedules, and travel history all in one place.
+Get a visual overview of your vehicle usage, fuel stats, service & wash schedules, and travel history all in one place.

 - **Services Schedule**
 Set up and manage routine service appointments like oil changes, tire rotations, and inspections with timely reminders.